Pediatric Audiology Services

 Caregiver Consultation

-Parents who bring their children in for hearing testing often have lots of questions.
+Parents who bring their children in for hearing testing often have many questions.
 Our experienced CID audiologists are here to help.
-We talk through the audiogram, devices and longterm implications of being diagnosed as deaf or hard of hearing.
+We discuss the audiogram and other test results, hearing devices and long-term implications of being diagnosed with a hearing loss.

 Student Loaner Program

-To maintain all-important access to sound, CID loans hearing technology such as hearing aids, cochlear implant external equipment, bone-anchored processors, retention items and classroom DM systems to our birth to school-aged children.
-This loaner program is available through generous donors, grant funding and personal family device donations.
-Loaner use of devices covers situations such as fitting devices while insurance/early intervention authorizations are pending, during repair/replacement time periods and while trialing new or different technologies.
+Maintaining consistent, quality access to sound is important as a child with hearing loss develops spoken language.
+CID is able to loan hearing technology such as hearing aids, cochlear implant external equipment, bone-anchored processors, retention items and classroom DM systems to reduce disruptions or delays to device use.
+This loaner program is available through generous donors, grant funding and family personal device donations.
+Loaner use covers situations such as fitting devices while waiting for insurance/early intervention authorizations or repair/replacement of personal devices and during a trial of new or different technology.

 Onsite Repair for Students